The existence of a transverse universal knot: Braids in as parts of the preimage of some branching set

-Thanks to the above observations, it is possible to translate our problem into the construction of a pair $(f,F)$ such that $F$ is a braid word for $L$ relative to $Q$, and the braid given by $f$ has fewer components.
-We are going to construct $(f,F)$ as a composition of covering transformation pairs of the form $(\tau^k_a, h)$.
-As we only care about the homotopy type of $F$ relative to $Q$, we will write the pairs in a reduction form: ignoring all the half-arc-twist not involving vertices of $Q$, or ignoring even powers involving only one vertex of $Q$, and at some cases, we will replace the arc (where we twisted around) for another homotopic arc in $D^2-Q$ relative to $Q$.
-We will call a pair $(f, h)$ \emph{$Q$-reduced transformation pair} if $h$ is the reduction of $F$ for some covering transformation pair $(f,F)$.
+Thanks to the above observations, it is possible to translate our problem into the construction of a pair $(f,\tilde{f})$ such that $\tilde{f}$ is a braid word for $L$ relative to $Q$, and the braid given by $f$ with fewer components than $L$.

+We are going to construct $(f,\tilde{f})$ as a composition of covering transformation pairs of the form $(\tau^k_a, h)$, where $h$ is the lift of $\tau^k_a$ relative to $Q$.
+As we only care about the homotopy type of $\tilde{f}$ relative to $Q$, we will write the pairs in reduced form: ignoring all the half-twist not involving vertices of $Q$, ignoring even powers involving only one vertex of $Q$, and at some cases, we will replace the arc (where we twisted around) for another homotopic arc in $D^2-Q$ relative to $Q$.
+We will call a pair $(f, h)$ \emph{$Q$-reduced transformation pair} if $h$ is the reduction of $\tilde{f}$ for some covering transformation pair $(f,\tilde{f})$.

 The next lemma gives us the transformation pair that we will use for our construction.
-To simplify the notation, we will write $a^n$ to denote the function $\tau_a^n$: the $n$-th power of the half-arc-twist around the arc $a$.
+To simplify the notation, we will write $a^n$ to denote the function $\tau_a^n$: the $n$-th power of the half-twist around the arc $a$.

 \begin{lem} Let $\phi:D^2 \to D^2$ be the branch covering represented by $G_m$ and let $Q$ be the subset of $\phi^{-1}(P)$ defined on \ref{def:subset-Q}.
 The following pairs are $Q$-reduced covering transformations of $\phi$. \begin{enumerate} \item $(\alpha_i^3, \widetilde{\alpha_i} \circ \overline{\alpha_i}^3)$ for $i \in \{1, 2,\dots, 2m-1\} \backslash \{m\}$ \item $(\alpha_m^3, \widetilde{\alpha_{m,1}} \circ \widetilde{\alpha_{m,2}})$ \item $(\alpha_0^2,\overline{\alpha_0}^2)$ \item $(\gamma_i^2, \overline{\alpha_i}^2)$ $i \in \{1, 2,\dots, 2m-1\} \backslash \{m\}$ (we replace the lifting of $\gamma_i$ for $\overline{\alpha_i}$ because they are homotopic in $D^2 -Q$). \end{enumerate} \end{lem}